-Step 1: All processed food products for retail, bottled or packaged in some form with given name and brand, must be registered at the Panamanian Food Agency (APA), prior to importation, as explained in section VI paragraph b of this report.
+Step 3: All processed food products (for human consumption or for animal feed) for retail, bottled or packaged in some form with given name and brand, must be registered at the Panamanian Food Agency (APA), prior to importation, as explained in section VI, sub-section B of this report.

-Step 2: All importers must submit to APA an Import Prior Notification form at least 48 hours ahead of when the shipment will arrive to Panama.
+Step 4: All importers must submit to APA an Import Prior Notification form at least 48 hours ahead of when the shipment will arrive to Panama.
 SIT is the online system of APA where importers can upload the requested information.
-In order to upload the information, the importer must submit to APA the necessary documentation to prove they are legally established.
+In order to upload the information, the importer must be accredited in APA, submitting the necessary documentation to prove they are legally established.

-Step 3: At the Port of Entry in Panama, the importer shall present these documents, which are going to be checked for compliance:
+Step 5: At the Port of Entry in Panama, the importer shall present these documents, which are going to be checked for compliance:

-1. Copy of Import Notification form, submitted on Internet at APA's website.
+Copy of Import Notification form, submitted on Internet at APA's website.
 The notification must be submitted, a minimum of 48 hours prior to the arrival of the product at a port of entry.

-2. If the Certificate of Free Sale of the product, or any other certificate issued by any U.S. federal or state authority, or a Supplier / Manufacturer's Declaration [1], was not submitted at the moment of the Food Product Registration [2], then a copy of any of the above certificates must be presented at the Port of Entry in Panama.
+If the Certificate of Free Sale of the product, or any other certificate issued by any U.S. federal or state authority, or a Supplier / Manufacturer's Declaration [1], was not submitted at the moment of the Food Product Registration [2], then a copy of any of the above certificates must be presented at the Port of Entry in Panama.

+3. Packing List of products.

+4. Bill of Lading.

-- 3. Packing List of products. - 4.
-Certificate of Origin (where appropriate [3]) - 5.
-Copy of commercial invoice of the product. - 6.
-Pre-Customs Declaration
+5. Certificate of Origin (where appropriate [3])

+6. Copy of commercial invoice of the product.

+7. Pre-Customs Declaration

-Step 4: GOP inspectors conduct inspection, testing and sampling on imported food products, mainly in fresh or refrigerated food products, looking for contaminants, for example: live regulated pests, E. coli, Salmonella, heavy metals, and Listeria.
+Step 6: GOP inspectors conduct inspections, testing and sampling on imported food products, mainly in fresh or refrigerated food products, looking for contaminants, for example: live regulated pests, E. coli, Salmonella, heavy metals, and Listeria.
 See section VI paragraph on Other Certification and Testing Requirements, of this report for more details.

-Step 5: If the shipment is cleared, it is released to be imported.
+Step 7: If the shipment is cleared, it is released to be imported.
 If is not cleared, due to findings of any contaminants, APA will notify the importer about which mitigation measure will be applied or if the shipment must be rejected for importation into Panama.
+When a shipment is rejected, the importer (in conjunction with the exporter) will decide if it will be re-exported to the country of origin, or if it will be destroyed through incineration at the seaport or airport of entry.
+The importer must assume these costs.